 Over the last 12 months the resources sector has been one of the best performing areas of the market.

-I think this strong gain demonstrates why having a little exposure to the resources sector can be a good thing for portfolios.
+I believe this strong gain demonstrates why having a little exposure to the resources sector can be a good thing for portfolios.

 With that in mind, are these three resources shares in the buy zone?